ishanbaner/Draft-Theorem-prover/README.md

 Expressions can be plugged in with the help of the solver method.
 A few examples can be found in main.py.

-Significant improvements are needed but it's a very basic prottype.
+Significant improvements are needed but it's a very basic prototype.
 Currently, it lacks important expressions like "for all" and "exists".